pinkpong111/deficit-fractal-governance/README.md

 The lowest fractal layer always retains a residual degradation state.
 Zero-storm is not a valid design target.

 > The goal of governance is not zero instability.
+> It is not control or suppression.
+> It is buffer layer maintenance:
+> keeping opposing vectors separated,
+> trimming excessive vectors before they invade,
+> and cultivating latent vectors into new positions.
-> It is maintaining Growth Benefit > Instability Cost
+> Growth Benefit > Instability Cost,
-> while accepting that a residual floor always remains.
+> with a residual floor that always remains.

 $$\frac{dS}{dt} = \alpha n^2 - \beta C(t)$$